webix-hub/docs/data/api/refs/ui.calendar.md

 - api/ui.calendar_onbeforezoom_event.md - fires before zoom level of the calendar is changed
 - api/link/ui.calendar_onbindrequest_event.md - fires when the component is ready to receive data from the master component
 - api/link/ui.calendar_onblur_event.md - fires when focus is moved out of the view
-- api/ui.calendar_onchange_event.md - fired when a user changes month, year or time in selector.
+- api/ui.calendar_onchange_event.md - fires when a user changes month, year or time in selector.
 - api/ui.calendar_ondateclear_event.md - fires on clicking the [Clear](desktop/calendar.md#todayandclearbuttons) button
 - api/ui.calendar_ondateselect_event.md - fires when a user selects a date.
 - api/link/ui.calendar_ondestruct_event.md - occurs when component destroyed